Right to privacy: United States

+CCPA

 In 2018, California set out to create a policy promoting data protection, the first state in the United States to pursue such protection.
 The resulting effort is the California Consumer Privacy Act (CCPA), reviewed as a critical juncture where the legal definition of what privacy entails from California lawmakers' perspective.
 The California Consumer Protection Act is a privacy law protecting the residents of California and their Personal identifying information.
 The law enacts regulation over all companies regardless of operational geography protecting the six Intentional Acts included in the law.